inspec/inspec-aws/docs/resources/aws_efs_file_system.md

 #### Parameters

-One of either the EFS file system id or creation token must be provided.
+Either the EFS file system id or creation token must be provided.

 ##### file\_system\_id _(required if `creation_token` not provided)_